-Whether it happens during the cold, snowy Boulder, CO winter or the pleasant summer months in the area, encountering an issue with your water heater can be very inconvenient.
+Whether it happens during the cold, snowy Arvada, CO winter or the pleasant summer months in the area, encountering an issue with your water heater can be very inconvenient.
 You depend on your water heater for everything from bathing and cleaning to cooking.
 That’s why your heart sinks to your stomach when there’s any sign of a problem with this essential appliance.
 Here, we discuss some common water heater issues and what you can do to troubleshoot.

 No Hot Water